lodiatif/dude/README.md

 #### Setup

 Suggest you use a virtual-environment, but its a suggestion, do what you want.
-So once you've done what you want source the setup shell-script file like so:
+Once you've done what you wanted, source the setup shell-script file like so:

 ```shell
 $ source setup.sh